VIAUAD02/laborok/docs/english/06-android-room/index.md

 </resources>
 ```

-## Creating the Model
+#### The Model

 Our application will display a shopping list, including shopping items.
-This will be important for both the user interface and persistent data storage, so let's create this first.
-Add a `data` *package* to the default *package* of our project, and then an `entities` *package* within that.
-This is where we will implement the `ShoppingItem` class.
+This will be important for both the user interface and persistent data storage.
+Within the `data` *package*, in the `entities` *package*, we have a `ShoppingItem` data class.

 `ShoppingItem.kt`: